WATCH THE VIDEO

 6. Ruger SR-556 Takedown Rifle

-If trapped in a firefight, this takedown AR-15-style rifle might make a great choice.
+If trapped in a firefight, this takedown AR-15-style rifle might make a great choice for self-defense.
 It uses the standard AR-15/M16 magazines and ammunition and packs away until needed.
+Its overall length isn't excessive, but when it folds down and fits into the carrying case, the true value of its survival applications shine through.

 Any way you look at it, adding a survival rifle to your collection is never a bad idea.
 Whether it's a bolt action, lever action, or even a single shot, owning a survival weapon can and will increase your odds at making it through anything.